jezhalford/golang-multi-server/README.md

 This will create three VMs - one web and two application.
 The web node will balance requests between app1 and app2 using a round-robin mechanism.

+You can then visit http://33.33.33.10 to see the servers working.

 Deploying Code Changes
 ----------------------